Oglethorpe University: Oglethorpe Day

 In early February, the college hosts events to celebrate the anniversary of James Oglethorpe's founding of the colony of Georgia.
 The annual "Petrels of Fire" race, an homage to Trinity College's Great Court Run portrayed in the movie Chariots of Fire, features students attempting to run the 270 yd perimeter of the Academic Quad before the Lupton Hall belltower finishes its noon chimes.

 Boar's Head

 Held on the first Friday of December, this event is modeled after the Boar's Head Gaudy of Queen's College, Oxford, Boar's Head is the traditional start to the Christmas season at Oglethorpe.
 Festivities include a concert featuring the University Singers, student organizations and performers from the community, as well as the lighting of the college's Christmas tree.
 Newly initiated members of Omicron Delta Kappa receive recognition and, as a rite of initiation, kiss the ceremonial boar's head.

-Battle of Bloody Marsh

-The "battle" is a tug-of-war between a student team and a faculty–staff team, organized by the student government's programming board, that takes place in the fall on the Academic Quad.
-The name refers to the 1742 battle in which the forces of General Oglethorpe defeated the Spanish troops in South Georgia.

-Eggs AM Breakfast

-During the fall and spring semesters on "Dead Day," the day before finals begin, faculty and staff cook a breakfast of eggs, pancakes, bacon, and hash-browns for the students.
-The students enjoy their faculty and staff-cooked meal and take a little break between study sessions.

-Carillon Ceremony

-In the week before graduation, seniors are invited to climb the Lupton Hall belltower to ring a carillon bell in celebration of their academic achievements.
-This event is sponsored by the alumni office and followed by a champagne toast on the academic quad.